What are Projects and why are they useful?

 - A new dialog box will open within which you can enter the details of the Project including its name, value, custom field information and which member of your team will be primarily responsible for overseeing the Project.
 You can also create the associated Company and Contact from this form as well if they have not already been created

 - It also allows you to link the Project to the relevant Company and Contact inside this form and it will appear automatically on the Company record after you have completed the Project creation form

 - Once you have completed the form click Create and you will be ready to use your Project

 Note: To assign staff to a Project they must be registered as Users on RealtimeCRM.

 Duplicating a Project

 Sometimes we run more than one project for a Client, or an Opportunity that we win is delivered through more than a single Project path.
-To help minimise data entry you can Duplicate an existing project simply by clicking the Duplicate button.
+To help minimise data entry you can Duplicate an existing project simply by clicking.

-Once you confirm the dialogue a new Project will be created for that Client or Contact and given the same name with (2) after it.
+Once you confirm the warning dialog box a new Project will be created for that Client or Contact and given the same name with (2) after it.
 You can then modify any details that need to be modified before starting to deliver it.

 How do I add a Stage to a Project type?